 Companies are largely focusing on inter-department communication.
 The added value to these alternative workspaces is they benefit the individuals as well.

 Much can be gained by simply shifting to a different area in the office.
 A change in scenery can trigger different emotion, and lead to motivation or concentration.
 Consider a comfortable chair by the window.
 This might help someone feel connected to the outside.
 It might also help when employees feel “stuck” while working on a specific project.
-It allows them to work in a different setting, clear their heads and focus.
+It allows them to work in a different setting, clear their heads and focus, you can just simply check to this place oofyfashion.
 A high top desk is a great way for employees to stretch their legs without stepping away from their work.
 The small changes can break up the day beyond the routine lunch break.
 Shifting to a quiet area in a more open space can ease stress, allowing for better workflow.

 Does your office have these options?
 Let us know!